ksummerill/brewstats-cli/README.md

-# Brewstats::Cli
+# BrewStats

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/brewstats/cli`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Learn about the beer industry across the US.
+By state, you'll be able to see different stats and where each state ranks in number of breweries and the impact on that state's economy.

 ## Installation